This service puts small files known as cookies onto your computer to collect information about how you browse the site.

 - what you click on while you’re visiting

-We don’t collect or store your personal information (eg your name or address) so this information can’t be used to identify who you are.
+We don’t collect or store your personal information (for example your name or address) so this information can’t be used to identify who you are.
 And we don’t allow Google to use or share our analytics data.

 Google Analytics sets the following cookies: